allendekoker/cyber-tools/README.md

 This will generate a random password of length 12 and print it to the console.
 You can change the length to generate passwords of different lengths.
 The characters string defines the set of characters that can be used in the password; you can modify this string to customize the character set if desired.

+This tool is provided for educational and informational purposes only.
+It should not be used for any illegal or unethical purposes.
+The author is not responsible for any misuse or damage caused by this tool.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hash Function: